amoldighe/amoldighe.github.io/_posts/2017-12-30-kvm-bridge-networking.md

 What we saw above is a temporary solution to build & attach a bridge network.
 For a permanent solution the bridge interface details need to be added to /etc/network/interfaces file on the host machine.

-In my case my host machine is running Ubuntu 17.10 Desktop version, where I discovered that network configuration is managed by Netplan instead of the /etc/network/interfaces file.
+My host machine is running Ubuntu 17.10 Desktop version, where I discovered that network configuration is managed by Netplan instead of the /etc/network/interfaces file.
 Digging further on Dr Google, led me to few good webpages which I have listed below, this gave me an understanding as where to add this new yaml configuration in netplan for adding an permanent bridge interface.

 * Add a new network configuration YAML file